 What Every Small-Cap CEO Needs to Know about Shareholder Activism (Part 3 of 4: How to Avoid Triggering Activist Activity)

 Part 1 of this primer covers why small-cap companies can frequently be magnets for activist challenges.
 Part 2 discusses the different kinds of activist investors in greater detail, and what motivates them.
 Part 3 discusses concrete steps CEOs and boards can take to avoid triggering activist activity.
 And Part 4 discusses what to do if activist engagement with your company becomes unavoidable.
-Parts 2 through 4 are only available to subscribers.

 The best advice for avoiding activism altogether is to have stellar operating performance coupled with stellar share growth, and never miss an earnings forecast.